orangejuice/blog/data/activity/movie-hello！树先生-2011/record.en.md

 date: 2020-12-25 05:02:21+08:00
 douban:
   rating: 8.3
-  subtitle: 2011 / Mainland China / Drama / Han Jie / Wang Baoqiang Tan Zhuo
+  subtitle: 2011 / Mainland China / Drama / Han Jie / Baoqiang Wang, Zhuo Tan
 ---

-It's hard to judge.
-The background is interesting, the story has its charm, the characters are well-drawn, but the quality of the presentation is lacking.
-The story does not unfold fully.
-It feels like listening to an intriguing story where the speaker has an expressive barrier and can't articulate clearly.
-The narrative is misty, disjointed and lacks logic which fails to fully expose the story to the audience.
-It's quite regrettable.
+It's hard to evaluate.
+The setting is interesting, the story is flavorful, and the characters are great, but the texture is poorly handled, and the story presentation is not complete.
+It's like listening to a fascinating tale but the narrator has a communication barrier, always failing to make it clear.
+It's vague, disjointed, and lacks logic, so it can't fully present the story to the audience, which is a pity.